cherryyui/cherryyui/README.md

    🎉👽Hey!
 Sign my ata!
 Im pretty friendly, dont be scared to approach!!
 (I do not roleplay!!)

+   - ★-  (This account is for Ponytown only!))  usually im with friends other than that I'm afk! (mostly)

 ⚠ None of any art that I use is mine nor will i take credit for. ⚠  (I most likely found it on pinterest or google)